blasterinblack/sablelang/README.md

 The goals are:

-1) Develop a JVM toolset for Sable development.
+**1) Develop a JVM toolset for Sable development.**

 Such a toolset shall allow for full-cycle and full-range development targeting the JVM platform and its satellite- or supported technologies, just as it happens for most of JVM-compliant languages.
 A minimum toolset shall include:
    1- A compiler of Sable sources into JVM bytecode.
    2- A debugger.
    3- An Eclipse-based IDE, including the typical development supporting widgets (a smart editor, outline views, etc).

-2) Keeping Sable fully compliant with the Swift 4.0 specification, within the limits that the nature of the JVM imposes.
+**2) Keeping Sable fully compliant with the Swift 4.0 specification, within the limits that the nature of the JVM imposes.**

 Much of the Swift 4.0 programming paradigm, such as modules, classes, variables, functions, statements and other typical OOP concepts map more or less naturally into their JVM counterparts.
 In such cases, an equivalence mapping is to be applied between Swift and the JVM in order to implement Sable.